Duployan shorthand: Ligatures

 Most Duployan scripts do not make use of true ligatures that are not just one of its constituent letters with a distinguishing mark.
 The Romanian stenography is fairly unusual in having a number of vowel ligatures, especially with the Romanian U.

 Connecting letters

 Most Duployan letters cursively connect to any adjacent letters.
 Circle vowels will sometimes reduce to as small as a semi-circle in order to accommodate the incoming and outgoing strokes of adjacent letters, and orienting vowels will rotate to meet the preceding letter at a straight angle, while mirroring to present themselves to the following letter.

 Alphabetical order

 Duployan does not have a widely agreed alphabetical order.
-A precursory order for the alphabet has been invented for the Unicode script proposal, however; and this order can basically be found in the order of the Unicode allocation (see Table of characters).
+A precursory order for the alphabet was invented for the Unicode script proposal, however, and this order can basically be found in the order of the Unicode allocation (see Table of characters).
 This order places consonants before vowels, with similar type and size letters grouped roughly together.